-In Lower 4, we provide opportunities for girls to develop and practise the range and complexity of their French enabling them to talk about themselves, their family and friends, their town, their school and daily routine as well as discovering the French geography.
+In Lower 4, we provide opportunities for girls to develop and practise the range and complexity of their French enabling them to talk about themselves, their family and friends, their town, their school and daily routine as well as continuing to work on the French geography.

 - Family description (character and physical descriptions).

+- Pets and colours

 - Family relationships and marriage.

 - Describing your bedroom and your house.

+- Producing a "My dream house" IT project

-- Describing your town.
+- · Describing your town.

 - Asking and giving directions/ positions.

 - Expressing the advantages and inconvenience of countryside vs town

 - Talking about issues in your town (environment and others)

-- Present and future school studies

-- Daily routine

-- School rules

-- Learning about the French school system